litho17/LeetCode/README.md

   - Solving LeetCode problems is actually no different than doing research, because the goal of both is to **solve problems**
 - Turn my mindset of working on LeetCode problems from being task-oriented (and one-off) into being explorative and thoughtful (and long-term)
   - Thus being more entertaining to myself
-  - I love thinking!
+  - I love thinking about a problem in depth (i.e. **generalize/abstract** it) and breadth (i.e. understand its **connection** with other problems)
-- Motivate and enforce myself to keep working on LeetCode problems by sharing my progress in a public environement
+- Motivate and enforce myself to keep working on LeetCode problems by sharing my progress in a public and **competitive** environement
 - Keep my draft solutions (i.e. work in progress)
 - Share my thoughts with others